My Five Top Tips!

-> Your bedtime routine shouldn't take more than about 45 minutes, and it's VERY important that the routine is the same every single night.
-The repetition and predictability are what let your child know that he or she will soon be expected to fall asleep.
+Your bedtime routine shouldn't take more than about 45 minutes, and it's VERY important that the routine is the same every single night.
+The repetition and predictability are what let your child know that he or she is safe and ready to fall asleep.

-> Step 4: Put your baby to bed AWAKE!
+Step 4: Put your baby to bed AWAKE!

 If you've been rocking, nursing, or otherwise soothing your baby to sleep, this is going to seem like a tough one... but it's actually the most important step!
 It's only by letting your baby fall asleep WITHOUT your help at bedtime that he or she can learn the skills necessary to stay asleep through the night.

 Step 5: If your baby wakes up during the night, wait a few moments before intervening.